A Brief History

 - You need higher color depth or semi-transparent animation

-- File size limits are tight (e.g., Discord stickers at 512KB)
+- File size limits are tight and the destination accepts WebP

 - Quality is a priority and you control the viewing environment